About Cat Depot

 Our cats come from many different places.
 They may be transfers from a municipal shelter, animal control or another rescue, or from an owner who can no longer care for it, or even from the local community.
 We work daily to rescue abandoned, abused, injured, relinquished, and free-roaming cats and kittens.

 Until further notice, Cat Depot operations are being run by appointment only as a part of our COVID-19 response and to keep our cats, clients, and staff safe and healthy.
-Visiting the cats for any reason other than adoption at this time is not permitted.

 Please complete the Cat Depot Adoption Application before you visit Cat Depot to help the Adoption Counselors find your purr-fect match.